taro-watanabe/QA-Challenge/README.md

 ## Information

 I failed to integrate the Python file into the docker system, as port opening on `8501` failed due to (probably) a simple error.
 Thus the docker environment has not been modified at all.
 Simply `cd` to the additional python file `stream.py` and `streamlit run stream.py` should launch the local port at `8501`.
+Also due to the lack of knowledge on docker/SQL, I was unable to complete the bonus section.
+Since `streamlit` is ran through a local port, the storage must be doable.